Crested Caracara

 Population threats

-Though the numbers of Crested caracara in the US is still relatively stable, in Florida these birds are considered threatened, due to loss of habitat, particularly as a result of development and the spread of citrus orchards.
+Though the number of Crested caracara in the US is still relatively stable, in Florida these birds are considered threatened, due to loss of habitat, particularly as a result of development and the spread of citrus orchards.
 While caracaras are moving to deforested areas within their range, they are still faced with many threats.
-Loss of habitat, human persecution, collisions with cars and poisoning are among the factors that may threaten them in the future.
+Loss of habitat, human persecution, collisions with cars, and poisoning are among the factors that may threaten them in the future.

 Population number